SalonDesDevs/ctf-writeups/src/cyber-apocalypse-2021/pwn/system-drop/README.md

 Unfortunately for the price of this hint we don't know which libc is being used, so returning on a specific function of the libc is going to be hard.

-By analysing the binary we find a main function which does a buffer overflow And then returns 1.
+By analysing the binary we find a main function which does a buffer overflow and then returns 1.
 This is really useful because it means when we'll start the rop, 1 will be loaded inside the `rax` register.
 And this is great because we can find a function named `_syscall` that